 We are working with almightytree.ch

 in order to give participants the option to not get a race t-shirt but donate the costs of that shirt towards planting a tree in Switzerland.
 For every 6 donated t-shirts Almighty Tree is planting a new tree in Switzerland.
+To date, 188 runners

 To mark the Swiss Alps 100 courses we are using approximately 2500 flags and 1500 ribbons.
 In order to dramatically reduce waste we pay more for flags, which have a bamboo stick instead of a plastic stick.
 Bamboo sticks are stronger and we reuse about 95% of the marking flags.
 The ribbons are made of fabric and not plastic and they have stainless steel clips which not only makes it easy to mark the course and remove them.
 More importantly, they do not break or rust and can be used year after year.

-Every race needs aid stations and at the Swiss Alps 100 we have 12 of them.
+Every race needs aid stations and at the Swiss Alps 100 we have 13 of them.
 Many races are using portable inverter generators to produce electricity which emits various air pollutants, such as carbon monoxide, volatile organic compounds, xylene, carbon dioxide, sulfur dioxide, and others.

-At the Swiss Alps 100 we strategically placed our aid stations so 11 out of 12 of them are using a clean energy plug-in instead of a generator.
+At the Swiss Alps 100 we strategically placed our aid stations so 12 out of 13 of them are using a clean energy plug-in instead of a generator.
 The Breithorn aid station is the most remote one and there is simply no available electricity.
 But even there we use natural gas to cook and heat the aid station and the generator is only used to power the communication devices.